LINOSNCHENA/JAVA-Concurrent-programming-and-OOP/READMe.md

 The application is a collection of some of the various important aspect in Java programming paradign.
 The follwing are the ten identified tasks

-1. Access Modifies & Abstract class
+1. Access Modifies & packages
-2. functions & procedures
+2. Abstract and Interface definitions
+3. Compare string characters
+4. printing starse Output
+5. Finally usage and HashTables
+6. Singletome Design parterns in Java
-3. Design parterns in Python
+7. Design parterns in Python
-4. Extension of class
-5. Compare string characters
-6. Selective Output stars
-7. SteroType in Spring Boot
+8. SteroType in Spring Boot
-8. Collections in Java
+9. Collections in Java
-9. ArrayList vs  LinkedList Vs Sets
+10. ArrayList vs  LinkedList Vs Sets
-10. HashCode Vs Equals
+11. functions & procedures

 ## Execution command: